-The buffer must be 50 feet in width, as measured from the developed residential property line to the proposed residential building setback.
+The buffer must be 50 feet in width as measured from the developed residential property line.
 The buffer may be identified as a separate tract or shown and dimensioned on a site plan.

 When a dissimilar residential development is proposed on a property adjacent to developed residential property, 100% of the buffer shall be provided on the proposed residential property.